 - Lead routing.
 Are your leads being routed to the right sales rep?

-Step 5: Define specific and measurable CRM targets
+Step 5: Defining specific and measurable CRM targets

-To support your business goals, we recommend clearly outlining specific and measurable targets that each user will have on a monthly basis.
-This will make it easier to track the progress and enables you to measure performance within your customer relationship management system.
+The last of the CRM implementation steps revolve around setting targets for your business.
+To support your company goals, we recommend outlining realistic targets for each user on a monthly basis.
+This will make it easier to track progress and enable you to measure performance within your CRM system.
 Some example targets include:

-The difference between B2B and B2C CRM systems
+What are the differences between B2B and B2C CRM systems?

 B2B and B2C companies have different CRM challenges and requirements.
 Here are some of the key differences between B2B and B2C CRM systems:

-- B2C businesses generally have a larger number of customers coming into their CRM system, so compared to a B2B, B2C CRM systems need much stronger contact management functionality.
+- B2C businesses have a larger number of customers coming into their CRM system.
+Therefore, compared to a B2B, B2C CRM systems need much stronger contact management functionality.

 - B2C sales are a lot faster than a B2B sale, which can take months to be agreed.
-On this basis, a B2B CRM platform should have a more robust sales pipeline tracking functionality and the ability to record all sales interactions over a long period of time.
+On this basis, a B2B CRM platform should have a better sales pipeline tracking functionality and the ability to record all sales interactions over a long period.

-- Within B2C businesses, leads can come from many sources (social media, paid ads, contact forms) and contact duplication is therefore much more likely.
-A strong contact deduplication functionality is therefore recommended for B2C CRM systems.
+- Within B2C businesses, leads can come from many sources (social media, paid ads, contact forms) and repeating contacts are more likely.
+A strong contact duplication functionality is therefore recommended for B2C CRM systems.

 - B2B CRM systems are often used to track individual sales and relationships one-to-one.
-In B2C CRM systems, customer service queries are managed one-to-one but much of the communications will be sent in bulk as email marketing or for general service updates for example.
+In B2C CRM systems, customer service queries are managed one-to-one, but much of the communications will be sent in bulk through email marketing or general service updates.

 - B2B CRM systems need to capture detailed notes that cover every interaction with a lead (of which there will be many).
 In comparison, B2C consumers are quick decision makers, so detailed notes are mostly just focused on recording customer service queries.